mindspore-ai/docs/docs/mindformers/docs/source_en/feature/high_availability.md

 When End-of-life CKPT, UCE and ARF functions are turned on in combination, the order in which they take effect is: UCE -> ARF -> End-of-Life CKPT, and if one of the functions can be recovered, the next function will not be executed.
 The end-of-life CKPT function serves as a final safeguard, and the entire training process exits upon completion of this function, so it will be turned on by default when the UCE or ARF functions are turned on.

+The rapid recovery of faults is a combination of ARF and TRE functions, with the order of effectiveness being TRE -> ARF.
+TRE is responsible for monitoring outliers in the global norm and throwing them, while ARF is responsible for capturing TRE anomalies and restarting the corrective cluster for training without interrupting the entire process.

+Quick recovery and use instructions for malfunctions:

+> - The process-level rapid recovery feature can effectively reduce the time required to restart training after encountering abnormal global norms during the training process.
+> - Please train normally for a period of time before use to determine the threshold of the global norm that needs to be set.
+> - Once a global norm exceeding the set threshold is encountered, an exception will be thrown immediately, entering the fast recovery phase.
+> - The data skipping function cannot be used in conjunction with the quick fault recovery function.
+Refer to the data skipping function in [Data Skip](https://www.mindspore.cn/mindformers/docs/en/dev/feature/skip_data_and_ckpt_health_monitor.html#skipping-data) function.

 ## Instructions for Use

 The high availability feature switch is enabled by an environment variable, and the switch is not set separately in the YAML configuration file.
 For high availability functions which depend on replica relationship between between cards, the YAML file needs to be able to configure the weights and optimizer states to be the same for both cards, as detailed in the [Replica Relationships Configuration](#replica-relationships-configuration) section of this document.